cadet/CADET-Core/doc/modelling/unit_operations/2d_lumped_rate_model_with_pores.rst

 A positive sign results in (standard) forward flow, whereas a negative sign reverses the flow direction.
 Note that in case of reversed flow, the chromatogram is returned at the unit operation’s *inlet* port, which may not be returned from simulation by default.

-Note that, contrary to the standard general rate model as presented in Section :ref:`general_rate_model_model`, the interstitial flow rate is always given by the volumetric flow rate.
+Note that, contrary to the standard lumped rate model with pores as presented in Section :ref:`lumped_rate_model_with_pores_model`, the interstitial flow rate is always given by the volumetric flow rate.
 The velocity parameter only determines the flow direction.

-For information on model parameters see :ref:`2d_general_rate_model_config`.
+For information on model parameters see :ref:`2d_lumped_rate_model_with_pores_config`.